OpenDroneMap/WebODM/README.md

 More advanced customizations can be achieved by writing [plugins](https://github.com/OpenDroneMap/WebODM/tree/master/plugins).
 This is the preferred way to add new functionality to WebODM since it requires less effort than maintaining a separate fork.
 The plugin system features server-side [signals](https://github.com/OpenDroneMap/WebODM/blob/master/app/plugins/signals.py) that can be used to be notified of various events, a ES6/React build system, a dynamic [client-side API](https://github.com/OpenDroneMap/WebODM/tree/master/app/static/app/js/classes/plugins) for adding elements to the UI, a built-in data store, an async task runner, a GRASS engine, hooks to add menu items and functions to rapidly inject CSS, Javascript and Django views.

-The plugin system is still in beta.
-The best source of documentation currently is to look at existing [code](https://github.com/OpenDroneMap/WebODM/tree/master/plugins).
+For plugins, the best source of documentation currently is to look at existing [code](https://github.com/OpenDroneMap/WebODM/tree/master/plugins).
 If a particular hook / entrypoint for your plugin does not yet exist, [request it](https://github.com/OpenDroneMap/WebODM/issues).
 We are adding hooks and entrypoints as we go.

 To create a plugin simply copy the `plugins/test` plugin into a new directory (for example, `plugins/myplugin`), then modify `manifest.json`, `plugin.py` and issue a `./webodm.sh restart`.